Anthropology and Gaelic Studies, MA

 Why Study Anthropology and Gaelic Studies?

-• Enthusiastic and knowledgeable staff with a wealth of teaching experience.
+• Learn from enthusiastic and knowledgeable staff with a wealth of teaching experience

-• A range of entry levels (from absolute beginner to native speaker).
+• A range of degree options are available, and there are a range of entry levels from absolute beginner to native speaker

 Entry Requirements